 Advantages of an Automatic Movement

-- The ritual of daily winding is eliminated with automatic watches for men.
+- The ritual of daily winding is eliminated with automatic watches.

 - When worn regularly, the watch remains functional.

 - While mechanical watches are relatively filigreeing and thin, automatic models are usually thicker because of the additional rotors.